Giulia Gwinn

-Giulia Ronja Gwinn ([ɡvɪn]; born 2 July 1999) is a German professional footballer who plays as a right-back or a midfielder for Frauen-Bundesliga club FC Bayern Munich and the Germany women's national team.
+Giulia Ronja Gwinn ([ɡvɪn]; born 2 July 1999) is a German professional footballer who plays as a right-back or a midfielder for Frauen-Bundesliga club Bayern Munich and captains the Germany women's national team.

 Early life

 Gwinn started playing football at the age of eight for TSG Ailingen and later for VfB Friedrichshafen.
 In 2009, she began a five-year spell at FV Ravensburg.
 She then played a season for the B-Juniors of SV Weingarten, as the only girl in the team.

 Club career

 In 2015, Gwinn joined Frauen-Bundesliga team SC Freiburg for the 2015–16 season at the age of 16 years.
 She had initially agreed to sign for Freiburg in February 2015, rejecting competing offers from Bayern Munich and Turbine Potsdam.
 On 13 September 2015, (3rd Round) she debuted in a 6–1 home win over 1.
 FC Köln.
 She substituted in for Sandra Starke, making her Bundesliga debut as a 16-year-old.
 A month later, on 11 October 2015 (5th Round), in the match against Werder Bremen, was her first time in the starting lineup.
 On 6 December 2015 (10th matchday) she scored in a 6–1 home win over Bayer Leverkusen.

 On 25 February 2019, Gwinn agreed terms with Bayern Munich which would see her leave Freiburg at the end of the 2018–19 season.

+Giulia was part of the Bayern side which won the 2020–21 Frauen-Bundesliga title and went a record-breaking 44 league matches unbeaten from December 2021 to October 2024, winning both the 2022–23 and 2023–24 league titles respectively along the way.

+In July 2024, Gwinn extended her contract to stay at Bayern until 2027.